TITLE 8 SOCIAL

 C. SSI recipients and other non-members: The property of individuals receiving SSI or of other non-members shall not be considered available, regardless of relationship to benefit group members, except as indicated in E. below.

-D. Alien sponsor: The gross income and resources belonging to an individual who is the sponsor of an alien included in the cash assistance benefit group, and the income belonging to the sponsor's spouse, shall be counted in its entirety to determine the eligibility and payment amount if the sponsor has executed an affidavit of support pursuant to Subsection 213-A of the Immigration and Nationality Act.
-The income and resources of the alien sponsor, and spouse, shall be counted until the sponsored alien achieves citizenship or can be credited with 40 qualifying quarters under title II of the federal Social Security Act.
+D. Non-citizen sponsor: The gross income and resources belonging to an individual who is the sponsor of a non-citizen included in the cash assistance benefit group, and the income belonging to the sponsor's spouse, shall be counted in its entirety to determine the eligibility and payment amount if the sponsor has executed an affidavit of support pursuant to Subsection 213-A of the Immigration and Nationality Act.
+The income and resources of the non-citizen sponsor, and spouse, shall be counted until the sponsored non-citizen achieves citizenship or can be credited with 40 qualifying quarters under title II of the federal Social Security Act.

 E. Deeming resources: A liquid resource owned by a parent of a minor parent living in the home, shall be deemed on a pro rata basis, unless the parent of the minor parent receives SSI.